Skilled Workers Stand Before Kings

 Excellence in work opens doors to honor and influence.

 29 Do you see a man skilled in his work?
-He will serve kings.
-He won’t serve obscure men.
+He will be stationed in the presence of kings; he will not stand before obscure men.

 Excellence in work opens doors to honor and influence.